Today’s guest: the mountain ash tree

 Sofia: Oh, we have a surprise guest!
 Who are you?

 Wollert: I eat the insects under Granny Gumster’s bark.
 YUM!
-Granny Gumster’s not crazy about insects, so she gives me a place to live and I give her free pest control!
+Granny Gumster’s not crazy about insects, so she gives me a place to live and I give her free pest control.
 Win-win!
 Tell Sofia about our troubles, Granny …

 Sofia: Troubles?
 Oh no!
 What’s troubling you two?

+Sofia: I’m so sorry to hear about your problems, Granny Gumster and Wollert.
+It sounds like there is still time for people to do something about it.
 I hope that being on the show today helped people get to know you and want to get to know you better so they can help protect you.

 Granny Gumster and Wollert: US TOO!
 Thanks for having us on the show, Sofia.